Raynos/mercury/examples/hot-reload/README.md

 Note that if you edit [browser.js][], your page will refresh and your state will be reset (only using webpack).

 ### amok
 Amok starts its own web server to provide hot reloading and also starts the browser.
-It uses a V8 feature instead of eval.
-Live editing is not limited to the render function, try editing the counter increment in `browser.js`.
+Live editing is not limited to the render function.
+It uses a V8 feature instead of eval and is limited to Chrome or Chromium browsers.
+Change the counter increment in `browser.js` for example.

 Edit [package.json][] to switch the web browser to use (Chrome or Chromium).